 In addition to creating accessible pages in a course management system, faculty should also be aware of the importance of making documents such as Word docs and PDFs accessible to visually disabled users who use screen reader software to get contents of pages read aloud to them.
 This is especially needed for documents that are vital to students and employees.
 Microsoft Office has an accessibility checker included in all PC versions since Microsoft Office 2010.
 Adobe Acrobat Pro (available to all employees and faculty using district machines) has a Web Accessibility Wizard to help check and correct PDF documents for accessibility compliance.
 See the following pages for more information on how to make documents accessible.

-See information about accessibility for online course multimedia content (audio and video) on the Integrating Multimedia site (a sub-site to the Distance Education site).
+See information about multimedia accessibility on the Integrating Multimedia site (a sub-site to the Distance Education site).
 This page includes Distance Education policies for captioning and transcripts, as well as how to access the DECT grant to get your videos captioned.
 Explore the rest of the site for instructions on linking to and embedding third party multimedia, dealing with non-captioned third-party videos, and creating and captioning instructor-created media.

 Consultations and Cycle of Review